josh/rails-behaviors/README.md

 ## Migrating from jquery-ujs

 This library handles all the `data-*` behaviors defined in Rails.
-So its feature its roughly identicial with respect to the HTML.
+So its roughy feature for feature identicial with respect to the HTML.

 The differences are in the JS interface.